nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 We plan to address this constraint in the next iteration of this product (V1.5).

-## 5.8 Removing of Information Fields
+## 5.8 Removing of Optional Information Fields

 Currently, users are unable to edit an optional field back to `null`/remove an optional information field from a contact.